- Home

 World Nomads, by contrast, adjusts pricing based on destination risk and healthcare costs.
 A 30-day World Nomads Standard policy for Southeast Asia might cost $80, while the same policy for the US might cost $150.
 SafetyWing treats both equally.

 The catch: SafetyWing’s flat pricing means travelers to cheap healthcare destinations (Southeast Asia, Latin America, Eastern Europe) are effectively subsidizing travelers to expensive destinations.
-If you are spending your entire trip in Cambodia, you might find marginally cheaper coverage elsewhere.
+If you’re spending your entire trip in Cambodia, you might find marginally cheaper coverage elsewhere.
 But the simplicity of one price worldwide, with no recalculation when your itinerary changes, is worth the small premium for most nomads.

 How SafetyWing Billing Actually Works